aasir100/Self-Balance-Bot-Controller/README.md

 # Self-Balance-Bot-Controller
-This repository contains the MATLAB and JULIA notebook codes for the LQR and ADRC controller implementation respectively.
+This repository contains the MATLAB codes for the LQR and ADRC controller implementation.